I feel the need to disclaim my ironic tone on that one.

 I tend to seek explanations to any and every out-of-the-ordinary-situations that may affect me – and by extension, others like me.
 I even wrote a poem about it:

-When I feel threatened, my brain automatically fires up into “Overthinking” mode .
+When I feel threatened, my brain automatically fires up into “Overthinking” mode.
 Rationalizing helps me to calm down in stress-inducing circumstances.
-For instance, if someone felt entitled to say something out of line or mean to me, instead of reacting, with the tools that is knowledge, I can logically respond: I am only able to do so when I am educated on a topic.
-That say it does not mean you’ll be able to convinced the person in front of you – since facts are not enough to convince people!
+For instance, if someone felt entitled to say something out of line or mean to me, instead of reacting, I can logically respond: I am only able to do so when I am educated on a topic.
+That said it does not mean you’ll be able to convince the person in front of you – since facts are not enough to convince people!

-In my research I also found out that there were a biological aspects of defense mechanisms: In short, the very ancient part of the brain called amygdala is responsible for triggering the sympathetic nervous system – which is responsible for the fight or flight response.
+In my research I also found out that there were biological aspects of defense mechanisms: In short, the very ancient part of the brain called the amygdala is responsible for triggering the sympathetic nervous system – which is responsible for the fight or flight response.
 Once that type of stress is triggered, there is no switch to turn it off on its own.
 Our only option to “calm things down” is to activate its counterpart, the parasympathetic system.
-There are efficient ways to do so, including walking in nature, breathing and meditation (more here).
-I should also mention that eating, although it is not mentioned, triggers the parasympathetic system: oh that’s why, when we are upset your freewill is highjacked and your are uncontrollably drawn to the Ben and Jerry bin int he freezer!!!
+There are efficient ways to do so, including walking in nature, breathing, and meditation (more here).
+I should also mention that eating, although it is not mentioned, triggers the parasympathetic system: oh that’s why when we are upset your freewill is highjacked and you are uncontrollably drawn to the Ben and Jerry bin in the freezer!!!